MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-plan-migration.md

 >[!Note]
 >The scan is available in our **Migration Manager** after you have first set up a migration.

 Read through this guide to better understand the full migration process, or skip ahead to **Setting Up the Migration**.
-For detailed instructions about how to run the scan, see **Scanning.**
+For detailed instructions about how to run the scan, see **Scanning.** See also [Running the Mover migration](mover-running-migration.md)

 ### Number of users to migrate

 Each *user* is defined by a unique source and destination pairing.